jonlinca/ACLandR/README.md

 ![Screenshot of ACL image](ACL%20Screenshot%20of%20Called%20Model.PNG?raw=true)

-You can see that I specified two decimals, so its rounding my result to 16.26.
+You can see that I specified two decimals, so it has rounded the result to 16.26.
 But its right on the money as it reflects the expected R result.

 ## Troubleshooting
 ```